codingchili/chili-core/README.md

 ###### Game
 * Multiplayer enabled
- * In-game chat
 * 2D-movement & spells
+* AI enabled for npcs.
 * Inventory, trading & looting system
 * Crafting system (to be continued)
+* In-game chat
 * Player classes and spells
  * Programming knowledge not required to create/edit
  * Configuration-based using JSON